grafana/grafana/docs/sources/http_api/alerting_notification_channels.md

 Returns all notification channels, but with less detailed information.
-Accessible by any authenticated user and is mainly used by providing alert notifcation channels in Grafana UI when configuring alert rule.
+Accessible by any authenticated user and is mainly used by providing alert notification channels in Grafana UI when configuring alert rule.

 `GET /api/alert-notifications/lookup`